HIsarna ironmaking process: Advantages

 The HIsarna process uses 20% less energy and emits at least 20% less CO2 per ton steel compared to conventional pig iron production.
 Further environmental advantages include a significant reduction of other emissions such as NOx, SOx and fine dust.
 CO2 emission reductions of more than 50% can be achieved by replacing part of the coal for sustainable biomass and using steel scrap in the process.

 Besides the direct environmental benefits HIsarna offers economic benefits as well.
 The process is able to handle low cost ores and coals and has lower investment costs.
 The hot metal produced in HIsarna also has advantages for the steelmaking process, allowing for lower slag and metal phosphorus levels in the BOF converter or larger hot metal charges in an Electric arc furnace.

+Circularity

+In order to replace fluxes such as limestone and dolomite, the HIsarna process can use BOF or LD steelmaking slags as a flux replacement.
+The use of recycled slag improves the fluxing behaviour and coal consumption.
+The process recovers a large part of the iron contained in the steelmaking slag.
+The HIsarna slag can be granulated and is suitable for the production of cement.